Degenerative Knees / Knee Pain in Richmond

 While osteoarthritis can affect any joint within the body, the knee is one of the most commonly affected joints and can cause pain, stiffness, and swelling.
 It can affect one or both knees, with the pain tending to be worse when you move the joint.

-Regenerative Medicine is an effective treatment that can be used to address common symptoms related to arthritis by regenerating tissue in the affected joints and reducing inflammation, thereby improving the quality of life for those suffering from degenerative knees.
-With the right treatment, you can help reduce the effects of OA of the knees and get back to enjoying the things you love.
+Regenerative Medicine is an effective procedure that can be used to address common symptoms related to arthritis by regenerating tissue in the affected joints and reducing inflammation, thereby improving the quality of life for those suffering from degenerative knees.
+With the right procedure, you can help reduce the effects of OA of the knees and get back to enjoying the things you love.

 What is Osteoarthritis of the Knee?